khawja-ghouse/Document-Repository/Github_Docs/GitHub_Docs.md

 and `git fetch` retrieves from it any new commits made by others.

 Problem
-    You wish to add the new GitInPractice remote repository to your current repository.
+ You wish to add the new **exampleRepository** remote repository to your current repository.
  Solution
 1. Change directory to the Git repository:<br>![img.png](Images/repositoryCreated.png)
 2. Run git remote add origin with your repository URL appended.
 So if your username is `khawja-ghouse` and your repository is named exampleRepository, run `git remote add origin https://github.com/khawja-ghouse/ exampleRepository.git`.
 There will be no output.
 ![img_1.png](Images/creationOfRepository.png)

+### Pushing Changes to remote repository: git push
+You’ll eventually wish to send commits made in the local repository to a remote.
+To do this always requires an explicit action.
+Only changes specifically requested are sent, and Git (which can operate over HTTP, SSH , or its own protocol [git://]) ensures that only the differences between the repositories are sent.
+As a result, you can push small changes from a large local repository to a large remote repository very quickly as long as they have most commits in common.